-With roots in Greece, home in London and an innate instinct for travel, Mary Katrantzou is the ultimate global designer.
+Roots in Greece, home in London, studies in the US, with an innate instinct for travel, Mary Katrantzou is the ultimate global designer.
 Loved for her inimitable prints and vibrant hues, from postage stamps to surrealism, landscapes to symbolism, she dreams up designs inspired by far-flung corners of the world.
-And with a background in architecture, it’s little wonder that structure, form and silhouette are key in her designs.
-In an exclusive chat, we caught up with Mary on her adventures around the globe…
+And, with a background in architecture, it’s little wonder that structure, form and silhouette are key in her designs.
+We spoke with Mary about her style journey...

 Greece has an incredibly rich history.
 My roots are often brought into question when it comes to my collections, though it's not often that my heritage directly influences them.
 My aesthetic has been shaped by my culture, my sense of colour and symmetry.

 I try to get back home at least twice a year.
 I love Spetses, it reminds me of carefree summers growing up.